golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 pic here

 It is clear that there are two main components.
-First one is flite cross-compiled to TODO
+First one is flite cross-compiled to WebAssembly.
+It serves as backend and is executed on providers' remote machines.

 #### How to build custom gWASM application

-pic here

 1. Write backend logic of your application.
 Supported languages are C and Rust for now.